Helpline To Eliminate Corporal Punishment In India

 1. Enhancing agency among children

-While parents, children and the society as a whole bear the responsibility of creating violence free environment, we organise children into solidarity groups so that they support each other in studies, maintaining basic hygiene and speak up in case of any untoward incidents.
-Our Student Curriculum lays down structure of the workshops with children based on our ensures that teachers and parents start witnessing a positive change in the students with non-violent practices.
+While the society as a whole bear the responsibility of creating violence free environment, we organise children into solidarity groups so that they support each other in studies, maintaining basic hygiene and speak up in case of any untoward incidents.
+Our Student Curriculum, which has been designed in collaboration with the children and teachers, lays down structure of the workshops, which ensure that teachers and parents start witnessing a positive change in the students with non-violent practices.
 This makes teachers and parents more acceptable towards our work and engage deeply with us in the process of creating violence free classrooms and inspiring spaces.

 2. Enabling parents